 TKO Group Holdings, Inc. was incorporated as a Delaware corporation in March 2023.
-As the sole managing member of TKO OpCo, TKO Group Holdings, Inc. operates and controls all the business and affairs of UFC and WWE.
+As the sole managing member of TKO OpCo, TKO Group Holdings, Inc. ultimately controls the business and affairs of UFC and WWE.
 TKO Group Holdings, Inc. is subject to corporate income taxes on its share of taxable income of TKO OpCo.
 TKO OpCo is treated as a partnership for U.S. federal income tax purposes and is therefore generally not subject to U.S. corporate income tax, other than entity-level income taxes in certain U.S. state and local jurisdictions.
 TKO OpCo's foreign subsidiaries are subject to entity-level taxes, and TKO OpCo's U.S. subsidiaries are subject to foreign withholding taxes on sales in certain foreign jurisdictions which are included as a component of foreign current taxes.

 As discussed in Note 4, Acquisition of WWE, the Transactions are accounted for as a reverse acquisition of WWE using the acquisition method of accounting in accordance with ASC 805.
-As a result, TKO recorded a fair value step-up on the acquired WWE net assets in the amount of \$3.3 billion and deferred tax liabilities in the amount of \$379.5 million, all of which was recorded through goodwill as of the Closing Date.
+As a result, TKO recorded a fair value step-up on the acquired WWE net assets in the amount of \$3.3 billion and deferred tax liabilities in the amount of \$379.6 million, all of which was recorded through goodwill as of the Closing Date.

-For the years ended December 31, 2023, 2022 and 2021, the effective tax rate was 15.2%, 3.5% and 5.4%, respectively.
+For the years ended December 31, 2024, 2023 and 2022, the effective tax rate was 74.8%, 15.2% and 3.5%, respectively.